kylefarris/shredder/API.md

 <a name="ShredFile..statusCallback"></a>

 ### ShredFile~statusCallback : <code>function</code>
-This callback is displayed as part of the ShredFile class.
+This callback belongs to the `shred` command and will be called (if supplied) whenever the shred command sends a STDOUT.
+Used to show progress of a shred.

 **Kind**: inner typedef of [<code>ShredFile</code>](#ShredFile)